 Welcome to Neurological Surgery

-U.S. News & World Report ranks UT Southwestern Medical Center as one of the top programs in the nation in neurosurgery and neurology.
+UT Southwestern is ranked among the nation’s top 20 hospitals for neurology and neurosurgery by U.S. News & World Report.
 At this level, we take great pride in everything we do.
 The Department of Neurological Surgery's top-notch faculty has created an environment that is second-to-none for our residents and fellows.
 From brain tumors to neurotrauma to cerebrovascular issues, our programs receive some of the most complex, difficult cases in the country.

 Excellence in Care

 Programs of the Department of Neurological Surgery include:

 - Brain tumors: Our Neuro-Oncology Program’s dedicated physicians, surgeons, and scientists provide patients with the best individualized treatment plans available for brain and pituitary tumors and pursue leading-edge research to find and develop better treatments.
 Using the latest research findings, technology, and techniques for care – including the only Gamma Knife Icon in the Dallas-Fort Worth area – we are relentless in our work of advancing the standard of care for patients with brain tumors.
 Our team is supported by the Annette G. Strauss Center for Neuro-Oncology and our work is conducted in collaboration with the Harold C. Simmons Comprehensive Cancer Center, as well as with the Department of Radiation Oncology.

 - Cerebrovascular: Our Cerebrovascular Program treats more patients and performs more procedures than any other program in the region.
 Neurologists and neurosurgeons throughout Texas and the five-state area refer their most complex cases to UT Southwestern for the treatment of serious stroke, threatened stroke, and arteriovenous malformations.